volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 `yarn add moment`

-Read the [official documentation](https://momentjs.com/docs/) to find out more.
+Refer to the [official documentation](https://momentjs.com/docs/) to find out more.